Sumandora/FrameworkCS2/README.md

 # Rebuild here using Debug.sh or Build.sh
 ```

-### The situation with Clang
-Using Clang is inappropriate and should be avoided.
-Clang's machine code is too unpredictable, so it is necessary to disable security features.
-However, you can use clang by setting your `CC` and `CXX` environment variables to `clang` and `clang++` respectively.
-`Clang doesn't work right now because std::ranges::views::reverse is unsupported`

 ## Usage
 A simple inject script using a debugger like GDB or LLDB is provided.
 Make sure to run it as root user